Language

 Frequently Asked Questions

 Fahrenheit degrees are 9/5 the size of Celsius degrees.
-Since Rankine uses Fahrenheit-sized degrees and Kelvin uses Celsius-sized degrees, the same ratio applies.
+Rankine uses Fahrenheit-sized degrees and Kelvin uses Celsius-sized degrees, so the same ratio applies.

-Yes, both equal absolute zero—the theoretical temperature where all molecular motion stops.
+Yes.
+Both equal absolute zero — the point where all molecular motion stops.
 They share the same zero point.

 Is this conversion exact?

-Yes, the formula °R = K × 9/5 is mathematically exact.
-Both scales are precisely defined, so the conversion introduces no approximation.
+Yes. °R = K × 9/5 is mathematically exact, so the conversion introduces no approximation.

 K